Time to stop singing for Africa

 It is time for the world to stop singing for Africa and let Africa find its own voice.
 The African continent is rich in history, culture, and resources, and it is only by hearing the voices of the African people that we can truly understand and appreciate the diversity and complexity of the continent.
 By giving Africa a voice, we can challenge the stereotypes and assumptions that have perpetuated for far too long and begin to build a more accurate and nuanced understanding of the African continent.

-Dropped: February 13, 2023
+First dropped: | Last modified: February 13, 2023

 Leave a Comment